I have decided to create a subscription for my volatility trading strategy.

 If the strategy continues to deliver strong returns, then there may be reason to increase the price so long as the returns bear it out.

 A variant of the strategy that targets about half of the annualized standard deviation of the strategy boasts a 40% annualized return for about 12% drawdown since 2011.
 Overall, this has slightly higher reward to risk statistics, but at the cost of cutting aggregate returns in half.
+As this requires a weekly percentage-based position sizing element, this strategy is not yet provided.

 Can’t XIV have a termination event?